muratk5n/thirdwave/en/index.md

 ---

-I liked Creed III, it was sort of like Rocky III but stands on its own.
+I liked Creed III, sort of like Rocky III but stands on its own.
 Fine universe additional stories can still be told in it.

 ---